fedcba499/notes/yolo_notes.md

 > Think of it like saving two versions of the same Excel sheet — same format, different data.

-In Aadhar card, licence plate and helmet we are using object detection model.
+> In Aadhar card, licence plate and helmet we are using object detection model.

+## Parameter of YOLO Models

 ```python

 !yolo task=detect mode=train \